15 Expats Talk about Health Insurance and Healthcare in Morocco

 When we asked about emergency services, members in Morocco wrote:

 "Emergency services in Morocco are generally reliable and efficient.
 In the event of an emergency, the best way to call for an ambulance is to dial the national emergency number, which is 15.
 Ambulances are typically staffed with trained medical personnel and are equipped with the necessary medical supplies to provide basic medical care.
-Additionally, the Moroccan government has implemented a system of emergency medical centers throughout the country, which are staffed with medical professionals and equipped with the necessary medical supplies to provide more advanced medical care," said one expat.
+Additionally, the Moroccan government has implemented a system of emergency medical centers throughout the country, which are staffed with medical professionals and equipped with the necessary medical supplies to provide more advanced medical care," wrote an expat living in Morocco.

 Will I need to travel to see a specialist?